-- Lebanon is the refugee-hosting country with the largest number of refugees per capita.
+- Lebanon is host to the largest number of refugees per capita

 - Lebanon’s public finances, service delivery, and the environment are strained by the effect of the Syrian refugee crisis, where 1.5 million Syrians, about a quarter of the Lebanese population, have taken refuge in Lebanon since the conflict erupted in March 2011.

 - Lebanon is suffering from a severe economic collapse, and now more than half of the Lebanese population lives below the poverty line.

 - As COVID-19 continues to tear through Lebanon and cities are put into lockdown, thousands of people have lost their only source of income.
 On top of the economic situation, it is essentially becoming impossible for people to afford essential items.

 Lebanon is at great risk for a food crisis.
 Both the Human Rights Watch and the World Bank are predicting that over half of Lebanese households may not be able to afford to purchase food by the end of the year.
 A full collapse of the Lebanese pound has left thousands of Lebanese unemployed, desperate, and hungry.
 More than 220,000 jobs in the private sector have been lost since mid-October, and the unrest among the people has reached its boiling point.

 Wejdan Jarrah, UMR’s Middle East and North Africa Regional Representative

 - On August 4, 2020 there were massive explosions in Beirut, Lebanon.
 Hospitals have been damaged and are being forced to turn patients away as they reach capacity.